The directed landscape: Introduction

 For a sequence of differentiable real-valued functions $f = (\dots, f_{-1}, f_0, f_1, \dots)$ with domain $\R$, and coordinates $x\le y$ and $n\le m$, define the last passage value as

 Here the supremum is over nonincreasing functions $\pi:[x,y]\to \mathbb Z$ with $\pi(x)=m$ and $\pi(y)=n$.
 The integral is just a sum of increments of $f$ (see Figure \ref{fig:LP-basic}), so the same can be defined for continuous $f$, in particular for a sequence $B$ of independent two-sided Brownian motions.
 This model, Brownian last passage percolation, is a representative of a class of models that have been the focus of intense research in recent years.
-By continuity, optimizing paths exist in \eqref{E:lpintro}; let $\pi_n$ denote one for $B[(0,n)\LP(1,1)]$. \begin{theorem} In law, as random functions in the uniform norm,
+By continuity, optimizing paths exist in \eqref{E:lpintro}; let $\pi_n$ denote one for $B[(0,n)\LP(1,1)]$.
+As one of the highlights of this paper, we show that $\pi_n$ has a scaling limit.